joshenlim/CZ1003-Telegram-Transport-ChatBot/README.md

 ## Quick Start (Locally)
   1. Navigate into the directory via the terminal using <code>cd PATH/TO/FOLDER</code>
-  2. Run `pip install -r requirements.txt`
+  2. Install the required modules by running `pip3 install -r requirements.txt` (Note that this bot runs on Python 3)
-  3. Create a <code>config.py</code> using <code>sampleconfig.py</code> as a template.
+  3. Create a `config.py` using `sampleconfig.py` as a template.
+This will be where all the API keys will be stored and used.
 Be sure to have created your own bot via The Botfather and input your own bot API key.
-  4. Run <code>python3 telegramBot.py</code> to initiate server
+  4. Run `python3 telegramBot.py` on your terminal to start the server
-  5. Start conversing with your own bot
+  5. Start conversing with your own bot on Telegram

 ## Test Cases
 Below are example inputs to achieve the corresponding test cases, where you'll see how Dora responds accordingly.